mlestes/CS201/grammar/README.txt

+README document for ESL by Murray Estes - 20190210 -Scanner performs a simple functions check for the lexer module.

+-Recognizer performs an in-depth functions check for the parser module.

-Environment for ESL by Murray Estes - 20190125 -Environment performs a simple functions check for the environment module ISO ESL, testing all possible cases and ends with an error (checking out of scope).
+-Environment performs a simple functions check for the environment module, testing all possible cases and ends with an error (checking out of scope).

+-PP is a not-so Pretty Printer.
+It tests the ability to read the parse tree.
+It does not interact with the environment module.

+-To use scanner, first compile it using the make rule, then run scanner <file> on the command line.
+    your_linux_name:$ make scanner
+    your_linux_name:$ ./scanner <file_name>

 -To use environment, use the make rule to compile.
- Then, on the command line, use environment.

--Example commands
-your_linux_name:$ make
+    your_linux_name:$ make environment
     your_linux_name:$ ./environment

-//some output
+-To use recognizer, compile it with the make rule, then run recognizer <file>
+ on the command line.
+    your_linux_name:$ make recognizer
+    your_linux_name:$ ./recognizer <file_name>

+-To use pp, compile it with the make rule, then run pp <file> on the command line.
+    your_linux_name:$ make pp
+    your_linux_name:$ ./pp <file_name>

+-The current "make all" rule compiles pp.

--To run the supplied test cases, use the test rule your_linux_name:$ make test
+-To run the supplied test cases, use the run rule
+    your_linux_name:$ make run

 -All code written by Murray Estes (email: mlestes1@crimson.ua.edu).